caseyvoss95/Coffee-M8-frontend/README.md

-Coffee M8 - Simplifying group orders
+Coffe M8 - Simplifying group orders
 --
-​

 It's 2022, gone are the days where we pass around a phone to make a group order (or a menu, or a pen and paper for that matter).
-​

 Technologies used
 --
 * React 18